Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 3. Antiviral effect of clinoptilolite zeolite :

-Result: One study demonstrated that clinoptilolite inhibits the replication of herpes viruses, coxsackie viruses, and adenoviruses.
-The antiviral effect was achieved by adsorbing virus particles into the pores of the clinoptilolite.
+Result: A study has demonstrated that clinoptilolite inhibits the replication of herpesviruses, coxsackieviruses, and adenoviruses.
+The antiviral effect was achieved through the adsorption of virus particles in the pores of the clinoptilolite.

 Source: Valpotić et al. (2017), *Period Biol, Vol 119, No 3*